What to Do in Winter in Prince Edward County❄️

 Sugarbush Vineyards, a self-proclaimed garagiste winery, has a 2.5 km snowshoe trail though their sugarbush and vineyard.
 Snowshoe rentals are available, and include a wine tasting, hot chocolate and cookies.
 They’re open most weekends – check in advance.

 Campbell’s Orchards, a 50-year-old County institution, boasts several trails for hiking, skiing or snowshoeing through their orchards.
-They have a limited number of snowshoes you can borrow (with a piece of ID), but check beforehand.
-Open Thursdays (9-5) to Sundays (10-5).
+They have a limited number of snowshoes you can borrow (with a piece of ID).
+Check beforehand to confirm availability and hours of operation.

 Slip on a snowsuit, hop on the sled, and over the farm fields we go … and the forests, and the trails, and the pastures.
 The Prince Edward County Trail Riders groom and maintain about 220 km of snowmobile trails in The County.
 And, if you don’t already have one, make sure you get your Ontario Federation of Snowmobile Clubs (OFSC) trail permit before you hit the white gold.